jfd/optparse-js/README.md

 The OptionParser class has the following properties and methods:

 ### string banner
 An optional usage banner.
-This text is included when calling ´´toString´´.
+This text is included when calling `toString`.
 Default value is: "Usage: [Options]".

 ### string options_title
 An optional title for the options list.
-This text is included when calling ´´toString´´.
+This text is included when calling `toString`.
 Default value is: "Available options:".

 ### function on(switch_or_arg_index, callback)
 Add's a callback for a switch or an argument (defined by index).
-Switch hooks MUST be typed witout the leading ´´--´´.
+Switch hooks MUST be typed witout the leading `--`.
 This example show how to hook a switch:

 	parser.on('help', function(optional_argument) {
 		// Show help section